q-horton/uqcs-codejam/README.md

-# UQCS CodeJam 2022
+# UQCS CodeJam

-This repo is an assembly of my solutions to the 2022 CodeJam problems.
-I came 12th with a total of 301.11 points.
+This repo is an assembly of my solutions to the UQCS CodeJam problems.

+## CodeJam 2022

+I came 12th of 79 with a total of 301.11 points.

 The hackerrank page for the competition can be found [here](https://www.hackerrank.com/uqcscodejam2022).

+## CodeJam 2023

+I came 18th of 111 with a total of 334.68 points.

+The hackerrank page for the competition can be found [here](https://www.hackerrank.com/uqcs-codejam-2023).